MichalOpoka/ecfr/cfr/title-26-Internal-Revenue/chapter-I-Internal-Revenue-Service-Department-Treasury/subchapter-H-Internal-Revenue-Practice/part-602-OMB-Control-Numbers-Under-Paperwork-Reduction-Act/section-602.101.md

 |                                                  |                        1545-0957                        |
 |                     601.702                      |                        1545-0429                        |

-(26 U.S.C.
-7805)[T.D.
+[T.D.
 8011, 50 FR 10222, Mar.
 14, 1985]Editorial Note:For Federal Register citations affecting § 602.101, see the List of CFR Sections Affected, which appears in the Finding Aids section of the printed volume and at *www.govinfo.gov.*